cmu-db/15721-s24-cache1/docs/proposal.md

 > What is the goal of this project?
 What will this component achieve?

 The objective of this project is to develop an Input/Output (I/O) service for an Online Analytical Processing (OLAP) database system.
-This service will facilitate communication between the execution engine and remote storage solutions such as Amazon S3 or Microsoft Azure Blob.
+This service will facilitate communication between the execution engine and remote storage solutions such as Amazon S3.
 Additionally, a local cache will be incorporated to store recently accessed data on the local disk, thereby accelerating future data retrievals.

 The I/O service is designed to manage requests from the execution engine, fetching pertinent data (e.g., Parquet files) from either the local cache or remote storage.
-It will process the data and return a stream of decoded information to the execution engine.
+It will process the data and return a stream of decoded information as a record batch to the execution engine.

 The initial phase aims to construct a fully functional I/O service following the specifications outlined above.
 Further enhancements, such as kernel bypass and integration of io_uring, may be considered based on project timeline and requirements.